 And in this context, we need to retell the stories of the early Japanese settlers like Yasukichi Murakami or Setsutaro Hasegawa because they are the stories that not only link we Japanese Australians to our own heritage, but are narratives that belong to all Australians–black, white, yellow and every blend of honey in between.

 In this vein, young scholars like Timothy Kazuo Steaines offers much hope.
 One of the key ideas in his AASRN presentation is mixedness, or ‘fluid, mobile forms of identification.’
-Fluidity is an idea I’ve found useful ever since I first read Zygmunt Bauman’s Liquid Modernity some 16 years ago.
-Today, it’s a popular theme in cultural studies and Tim claims that the play Murakami is ‘intercultural theatre’ as it gives the culturally diverse audience the opportunity to encounter, confront, incorporate, interiorise the other–the Japanese Australian.
+Fluidity is a popular theme in cultural studies and Tim claims that the play Murakami is ‘intercultural theatre’ as it gives the culturally diverse audience the opportunity to encounter, confront, incorporate, interiorise the other–the Japanese Australian.
 ‘For me, intercultural exchange creates the possibility to reshape individuals’ cultural perspectives,’ asserts Tim in his paper.

 The idea that our identities are shaped and reshaped in conversations with those around us is nothing new, but it’s the Asian Australian context that makes the conversations and reshaping significantly different.
 Our cultural interactions are no longer (if they ever were) between idealised racially pure peoples be they British, Vietnamese, Japanese, Greek; but between increasingly mongrelised Australians who embody complex ‘mixedness.’
 Asian Australian is a term that transcends hybridity, but incorporates the diversity that is Asia.
 So the intercultural conversations are between what Tim calls ‘multiple cultural subjectivities.’